NZA-Just-GIS/THOLCADS-Zoning/README.md

 # Introduction
-Here I provide provide code for [**Tabularizing HOLC Area Description Sheet Data**](https://osf.io/qytj8/).
+Here I provide provide code for [**Tabulating HOLC Area Description Sheet Data**](https://osf.io/qytj8/).
 This code converts the % Black, % Foreign Born, and Building Age data provided in the area description sheets (ADS) of the Home Owners's Loan Corporation's (HOLC) city survey maps from the mid-to-late 1930s to .csv and .xlsx files.
 In these formats, users may now easily integrate these important historical data into their analyses.

 ### Citation
 > Markley, Scott.
 Tabularizing HOLC Area Description Sheet Data. *Open Science Framework* (https://osf.io/qytj8/) (2021).